-Similar to the summary above, but more specific, which major Bible events was this person involved in or did they live during?
-For example: the flood or Jesus’ time on earth.
-If you have time or desire, you can use one an online Bible study tool or one of the reference books mentioned above to learn more about the significance of these events in biblical history.
+Similar to the summary above, but more specific, which major Bible events were this person involved in or did they live during?
+For example the flood or Jesus’ time on earth.
+If you have time or desire, you can use an online Bible study tool or one of the reference books mentioned above to learn more about the significance of these events in biblical history.

 7. Did Their Character Change Over Time?
 If so, how?